 This course may include selected topics such as career planning, study skills, stress management, tutoring, group guidance, and other subjects to facilitate student success.
-This course is required for students enrolled in any 0-level course, Associate of Arts, and Associate of Science.
+This course is required for students enrolled in any 0-level course.

 Corequisite(s): (Engineering Technology students only: MAT 102)